Sunlight-Rim/FTPSearcher/README.md

 If you don't explicitly specify the port, port 21 will be used by default.\
 The result file is overwritten each time you start the search, unless you specify a file different from the previous one or use '-r N' flag.\
-Attention: some poorly configured FTP is not recognized by aioftp lib; therefore, in some situations you can prefer to use only synchronous mode (flag -s).
+Attention: some poorly configured FTP can't be used with concurrency methods; therefore, in such situations you can prefer to use only synchronous mode (flag -s).

 Examples
 --------
-Search images on single FTP with port 20 and don't write results into a file.
+Search by query on single FTP with port 20 and don't write results into a file.
 ```
-python3 ftpsearcher.py -f exampleftp.org:20 -r N -i
+python3 ftpsearcher.py -f exampleftp.org:20 -r N -q ozone_smell.epub
 ```

-Scan all files on FTP list in /home/rim/target_place.txt and record results to results_place.html located in the program folder.
+Search images on FTP list in /home/rim/target_place.txt and record results to results_place.html located in the program folder.
 ```
-python3 ftpsearcher.py -l /home/rim/target_place.txt -r results_place.html
+python3 ftpsearcher.py -l /home/rim/target_place.txt -r results_place.html -i
 ```

 Search a range of 254 addresses on 21 port by two queries and don't write results.